syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Selected-Item.md

 ---
 layout: post
-title: StepView item status customization of the WPF Step ProgressBar control | Syncfusion
+title: Status customization of the WPF Step ProgressBar control | Syncfusion
 description: Learn about status customization of steview item of the Syncfusion WPF Step ProgressBar control and more details.
 platform: WPF
 control: Step ProgressBar